traversaal-ai/mcp-basic-agent-implementation/README.md

 # MCP Server Example  🚀

-This project demonstrates an MCP server that integrates with multiple external tools, including weather fetching, YouTube summarization, and database interaction using SQL.
+This project demonstrates an MCP server that integrates with multiple external tools, including weather fetching, YouTube summarization.
 It communicates with a client via the Model Context Protocol (MCP), enabling seamless interaction with different services.

 ## Overview